ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-asymptotic-equivalence.md

 $$f(x)\sim g(x)\equiv\lim_{x\to\infty}{\frac{f(x)}{g(x)}}=1$$

-The definition can also be extended to limits not just to infinity but any constant:
+This definition can also be extended to non infinite limits:

 $$f(x)\sim g(x) \ \ (\text{as }x\to c)\equiv\lim_{x\to c}{\frac{f(x)}{g(x)}}=1$$